Sushi in Scottsdale

 My Favorite: Fluke Kumquat: thinly sliced yellowtail, kumquat jam, micro cilantro, yuzu vinaigrette

 This neighborhood go-to spot is chef-driven but not pretentious.
-Both Executive Chef Jason McGrath and Executive Sushi Chef Todd Register’s culinary backgrounds help set Kaiyo apart with its creative menu of international, modern food.
 The menu is very sushi-forward (with fish delivered daily!) but there are some excellent entrée options for the anti-raw-food person in your life.
 When it comes to sushi rolls, there are plenty of choices, including the usual suspects like Philly, Las Vegas and Spider.
-But, be sure to flip the menu over for an impressive list of 13 specialty rolls, including creations like Colleen’s Dream, with tuna, mango, avocado, Fresno chile pepper, kaiware (radish sprouts) and a jalapeño vinaigrette.
-For every one of these rolls ordered, a dollar is donated to Colleen’s Dream Foundation, an organization dedicated to ovarian cancer research.
+But, be sure to flip the menu over for an impressive list of 12 specialty rolls, including creations like Colleen’s Dream, with tuna, mango, avocado, Fresno chile pepper, kaiware (radish sprouts) and a jalapeño vinaigrette.

-My Favorite: Lolli: bigeye tuna, yellowtail, salmon, avocado, ponzu, cucumber wrap
+My Favorite: Layla Lolli: bigeye tuna, yellowtail, salmon, avocado, ponzu, cucumber wrap

 At SumoMaya, where the food is as bright and colorful as the space, Executive Chef Lorenzo Lopez seamlessly fuses South American, Mexican and Asian flavors, making a bold statement with every bite.
 Paired with extremely fresh and premium-grade fish, the sushi rolls take on Mexican flavors in the sauces and toppings that add components of heat, citrus and creaminess.
 The restaurant recommends ordering three to five plates to “maximize your experience,” which means that you may end up with a flavorful, eclectic mix like pomegranate guacamole, kimchee fried rice, a lobster mango roll topped with Okinawa potato and piquillo chimichurri, and the must-not-miss high-grade Wagyu beef hot stone appetizer (grade *A5).
 A unique, “free-form” and flavorful sushi experience is certainly to be had while enjoying SumoMaya’s see-and-be-seen atmosphere.